-Scoring is slashing the dough with a knife to allow it to expand during baking.
+Scoring is slashing the dough with a knife (or scissors, as a crafty commenter informed me below!) to allow it to expand during baking.
 The purpose is primarily to control the direction in which the bread will expand during baking.
 You’ll see in fancy bakeries that they sometimes score their bread with fun patterns of leaves, flowers, or other intricate designs.
 I decided to go with a simple criss-cross slash – and I kinda messed it up a bit!

 To be fair, this was my first time ever scoring bread.
 I wasn’t expecting the dough to be as “sticky” as it was, and my knife didn’t really scrape through it very easily.
 I’ll know for next time though!
 Maybe if I get better I can try scoring my dough with fun patterns too one day. 🙂 For more info on scoring, with videos on how to do it, check out this page here.

 And that’s it!
 I have to say, for this being my first time ever making homemade bread, I was so so pleased with how it turned out.
 I was nervous that it wouldn’t rise properly, that it would be hard as a rock, or not cook at all.
 Knowing my luck it would “collapse” or sink, or burn to a crisp.
 But to my very pleasant surprise, I thought it turned out perfectly.